MayaTal/Pacman/README.md

 # Pacman
 Pacman game implemented in C++ to console.

-This is project at OOP(Object oriented programming).
+This is project at OOP.

 # Instructions
 #### buttons